 "Mr. Andrew Brewin (Greenwood): Mr. Speaker, my question is to the Secretary of State for External Affairs - I am sorry I did not give him notice.
-Is the government aware of the use by the United States CIA, a U.S. government agency, of Canadians and the Canadian Institute at McGill to experiment in brainwashing or sensory deprivation?
-Is the minister aware that persons who are subjected to this treatment lose the sense of sound, sight, smell and in some cases, touch and time also, and that the experience has some serious effects upon their personalities?
+Is the government aware of the use by the United States CIA, a U.S. government agency, of Canadians and the Canadian Institute at minister aware that persons who are subjected to this treatment lose the sense of sound, sight, smell and in some cases, touch and time also, and that the experience has some serious effects upon their personalities?